 Why This Protection Exists

-Conservators manage money, sell property, and handle financial transactions on behalf of a protected person.
-Banks, title companies, real estate agents, and other third parties need to know they can rely on a conservator's authority without investigating every detail of the court case behind it.
-This statute provides that assurance.
+Conservators manage money, sell property, and handle deals on behalf of a protected person.
+Banks, title companies, and other third parties need to know they can rely on a conservator's authority.

 A person who in good faith either assists or deals with a conservator, on the basis of a copy of letters certified by or under the direction of the court or an officer thereof within sixty days of the transaction, is protected as if the conservator properly exercised the conservator's power.

-A.R.S. § 14-5423(A)In practical terms, if a bank processes a withdrawal at the conservator's direction and the letters of appointment are current, the bank is shielded from liability.
-The law does not require the bank to look behind the transaction or question whether the conservator is acting in the protected person's best interest.
+A.R.S. § 14-5423(A)In practical terms, if a bank handles a withdrawal at the conservator's request and the letters are current, the bank is shielded.
+The law does not require the bank to ask whether the conservator is acting in the protected person's best interest.

 Limits on the Protection

-There is one important exception.
-If the court has endorsed specific restrictions on the conservator's powers directly on the letters of appointment under A.R.S.
-14-5426, those restrictions are binding on third parties.
-Anyone dealing with a conservator should review the letters carefully for any endorsed limitations.
+There is one key exception.
+If the court has placed limits on the conservator's powers and noted them on the letters, those limits bind third parties.
+Anyone dealing with a conservator should review the letters for noted limits.

 Restrictions on powers of conservators which are endorsed on letters as provided in section 14-5426 are effective as to third persons.

-A.R.S. § 14-5423(A)The protection also covers procedural irregularities or jurisdictional defects in the conservatorship proceedings.
-This means a transaction is not unwound simply because the original court order had a technical flaw.
-For families and financial institutions alike, this statute helps keep estate transactions moving smoothly.
+A.R.S. § 14-5423(A)The protection also covers process errors or flaws in the court case.
+A deal is not undone just because the original court order had a technical issue.